-43. Free-Flipping Stunt
+44. Free-Flipping Stunt

 A Stunt Release Move in which the top person passes through an inverted position without physical contact with a base, brace, or the performing surface.
-This does not include Release Moves that start inverted and rotate to non-inverted.
+(This does not include Release Moves that start in an inverted and rotate to a non-inverted body position.)

-44. Free Release Move
+45. Free Release Move

-A release move in which the top person becomes free of contact with all bases, bracers, or the performing surface.
+A release move in which the top person becomes free of contact with all bases, bracers, or the performance surface.